sailfishos/docs.sailfishos.org/Support/Help_Articles/Managing_Sailfish_OS/Checklist_for_Sailfish_OS/README.md

 ## Xperia 10

-Extracting the Sailfish zip package brings in everything necessary, except for the Sony binary image `SW_binaries_for_Xperia_Android_9.0_2.3.2_v9_ganges.img`  which you need to download as instructed in chapter 5 of Sailfish X instructions for Xperia 10:
+Extracting the Sailfish zip package brings in everything necessary, except for the Sony binary image `SW_binaries_for_Xperia_Android_9.0_2.3.2_v9_ganges.img`  which you need to download as instructed in chapter 5 of Sailfish instructions for Xperia 10:
 * [Windows](https://jolla.com/install-sailfish-x-xperia-10-windows/#W10-5)
 * [Linux](https://jolla.com/install-sailfish-x-xperia-10-linux/#L10-5)
 * [Mac](https://jolla.com/sailfishx-xperia10-macos/#M10-5)